 The interviews are conducted by local volunteers who are trained and provided with ongoing support by the EERC.
 Those who conduct the interviews, and those who are interviewed, are able to choose to base their interview on whatever aspects of their lives and the places they live are most appropriate or meaningful to them.
 In this way, the RESP aspires to compile an archive which records, with nuance and detail, an accurate reflection of life and society as it is experienced by the individual in the place where the recording was made.

-In order that the collection is of greatest use to researchers and others, detailed summaries for each item are provided in the collections catalogue and all the interviews have been transcribed in full and are available on this site.
-The collection can be browsed in a number of ways or can be interrogated by free-text searching.
+This website provides access to the recordings made as part of the RESP.
+In order to encourage and facilitate access to this Collection, detailed summaries for each item are provided in the collections catalogue along with keyword, name and place search options.
+Most of the interviews have been transcribed in full and those transcriptions are also available on this site.
+The collection can be browsed using the dedicated search options, by clicking on any one of the photographs on the left hand panel on this page , or the ‘People’ page, or can be explored using free-text searching.

 More information about the RESP and the EERC can be found here: